Milli Vanilli: Films and revival, 2010s–present

-In April 2011, Morvan released the single "Anytime" on iTunes.
-In 2015 TMZ reported that Morvan was working on an album with John Davis, one of the original Milli Vanilli singers, called Face Meets Voice.
-In 2016, he appeared in a documentary-style KFC commercial that focuses on his life and music career after Milli Vanilli.
+After 20 years in Los Angeles, Morvan returned to Europe in the 2010s and started a family.
+As of 2015, he and John Davis were working on an album, Face Meets Voice: A True Milli Vanilli Experience.
+In 2016, Morvan appeared in a documentary-style KFC commercial about authenticity and his life after Milli Vanilli.
 Davis died on 24 May 2021 from complications of a COVID-19 infection.